Join

 How do I get started?

-Please ensure you have the following items or information when completing your package:
+Please ensure you have the following items or information when completing the form:

-• original and photocopy of birth certificate or Canadian passport or valid resident card
+• An original and photocopy of your birth certificate or Canadian passport or valid resident card

-• original and photocopy of Ontario health card
+• An original and photocopy of your Ontario Health Card

 Frequently asked questions